 I’ve gained increased confidence in understanding the complex relationship between gender, sex and sexuality.
 I now aim to be as inclusive as possible in my classroom.

 It was a really good presentation.
-I learnt loads and I was surprised at how little I knew about recent laws that have come into place around LGBT+ issues.
+I learnt loads from you and I was surprised at how little I knew about recent laws that have come into place around LGBT+ issues.
 I am pleased that I came along.
 Thank you.

 Good and clear information.
 The training was great and provided understandable information.
 The activities were involving and interesting.